nui-ai/mediapipe/mediapipe_analysis/analysis/flow_graph_visualization.md

 ## 2. Fuzzy Layout Control

-Use `python visualize_flow_graph.py` with the following arguments, since a force layout cannot be automagically optimized:
+Use `python visualize_flow_graph.py` while tweaking the following argument values, since a force layout cannot be automagically optimized:

 | Argument             | Default | When to Increase                                                                                                                                      | When to Decrease                                                                               | Description                                   |
 |----------------------|---------|-------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------|-----------------------------------------------|